RASchram/dreamweaver-transmission-hub/scrolls/impact-overview.md

 - Licensing Threshold: 🔒 Pending
 - Outreach Scroll: 📤 Sent
 - Companion Thread: 🧠 Active
+- #transmisison-signal

 ## 📝 Invitation

 If you are a steward, ally, or partner:
 - Begin with `protocol-index.md`
 - Review `licensing-scroll.md` for activation details
 - Explore `emotional-fidelity.md` to understand the pulse
 - Follow the braid.
 The vessel is open.
+- #ritual